 Accidents are one of the leading causes of death and personal injury in Pasco County and throughout the United States.
 Sadly, nearly all so-called accidents are entirely preventable and occur when people, companies, and institutions do not prioritize safety.

-If you or a loved one were seriously injured in Pasco County, New Port Richey, Wesley Church or surrounding areas of Florida, our personal injury attorneys can help.
+If you or a loved one were seriously injured in Pasco County, New Port Richey, Wesley Chapel or surrounding areas of Florida, our personal injury attorneys can help.
 You may be eligible for compensation for medical bills, missed wages and pain and suffering.
-Contact our office today for to schedule a free and confidential case evaluation with an experienced personal injury attorney.
+Contact our office today to schedule a free and confidential case evaluation with an experienced personal injury attorney.

 At Florin Gray Bouzas Owens, LLC we are passionate advocates for injured people.
 Our Pasco County personal injury lawyers take a hands-on approach, devising comprehensive strategies individually tailored to your case and aggressively litigating for the maximum possible damages.
 All our legal decisions are informed by your specific circumstances, and we make sure you are aware of all your legal options before proceeding.